wolfrage76/windows-plotman/README.md

 ## Known issues:

 - Archiving hasn't been touched
-- IO stats does nto work on windows
+- IO stats does not work on windows
 - Resizing terminal messes up the curses display
-- Common dir prefix does not work so while dir path is shown
+- Common dir prefix does not work so whole dir path is shown for temps and dest drives
 - Various other issues

 ## Installation